luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-Aspire-My_First_Azure_Deployment/README.md

 Docker Desktop

-## 2. How to create the .NET Aspire application with Visual Studio 2022 Community Edition
+## 2. How to create the .NET Aspire application with Visual Studio 2022